-The GEO1 team have surveyed thousands of miles of electrical transmission corridor.
+The GEO1 team has surveyed thousands of miles of electrical transmission corridor.
 We provide a range of sensor options that work on UAS or full-size helicopters.
 Our unique Intelligent Aerial Sensing solution delivers detailed LiDAR, high resolution video, and 100 megapixel images.
 We work with highly experienced pilots who know how to maximize flight time for more efficient acquisition.
-Our post-acquisition workflow simplifies analysis through an online interface with the capability to export maintenance reports, KML files, and videos.

 The following video shows the range of our technology for cost-effective acquisition of data for corridor management.

 We provide airborne data for analysis of corridor vegetation management to meet the requirements of the NERC FAC-003-4 Reliability Standard, and the Compliance & Monitoring Enforcement Program (CMEP).
-Our technology provides a range of sensors and reporting options to meet the specific requirements of each Regional Entity (RE) as detailed in the most recent NERC ERO Enterprise Compliance and Monitoring Enforcement Program Implementation Plan.
 Acquisition data can also be archived on a secure server for immediate access to the customer.

 Real-time Graphic Overlay Enables Post-Flight Analysis